 Everything we do in life has risks.
 A TURP is generally a safe surgical procedure.
 Occasionally complications can arise because of the procedures invasive nature.
 The general risks of surgery include problems with:

-- \circ breathing (for example, a chest infection); - \circ the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - \circ blood clots (for example, in the legs or occasionally in the lung). - o Stroke - o Death
+- Breathing (for example, a chest infection)

+- The heart (for example, abnormal rhythm or, occasionally, a heart attack)

+- Blood clots (for example, in the legs or occasionally in the lung)

+- Stroke

+- Death

 Those specifically related to TURP include: